Croatia: Boating & electric bike cycling the Dalmatian coast

-Tour Dates: 15 July 2017
+Tour Dates: 07 July 2020

-Tour Cost: From $1,990 (ex Split)
+Tour Cost: Joining Split deluxe boat below deck (ex Split)

 Tour Style: Sailing, walking, option of cycling.
 This is one of those unique tours where we visit regions inaccessible from the land and where life is relatively unspoilt by motorized transport.
 A boat allows us to pull into those hidden coves and cays.
 We sleep onboard to the gentle sounds of lapping waves, we totally relax without the stresses of packing up, every day.
 All Focus 10 and Utracks sailing safaris are in areas where the seas are not known to be rough and where there is little rolling swell to induce seasickness.
 We also cruise in areas famed for their culture, antiquities, history, art, architecture and in areas of outstanding natural beauty.
 During the day you can photograph, swim, snorkel, sunbathe and explore the underworld of the Adriatic Sea.
 The evenings you have free to find a good restaurant or discover old churches or other historical monuments on the islands.

 Tour Host: Andrew Thomasson